ValveSoftware/steam-runtime/README.md

 is referred to as the Steam [container runtime][], or as the *Steam Linux Runtime*.

-Newer native Linux games such as Counter-Strike 2 and Dota 2 run in an environment referred to as `Steam Linux Runtime 3.0 (sniper)`, which is a [Steam Runtime 3 'sniper'][sniper] container.
+Newer native Linux games can run in an environment referred to as `Steam Linux Runtime 4.0`, which is a [Steam Runtime 4 'steamrt4'][steamrt4] container.
-This is the recommended environment for developers of new native Linux games.
+This is the recommended environment for developers of new native Linux games, and developers of existing games can switch to it as part of a game update if desired.
 To target this environment,
+developers should compile their games in the
+[steamrt4 SDK][],
-developers should compile their games in the [sniper SDK][], then set up a Launch Option that supports Linux, and use the Installation → Linux Runtime menu item in the Steamworks partner web interface to select the sniper runtime.
+then set up a Launch Option that supports Linux, and use the Installation → Linux Runtime menu item in the Steamworks partner web interface to select the SLR 4.0 runtime.

+`Steam Linux Runtime 3.0 (sniper)` is an older runtime using a [Steam Runtime 3 'sniper'][sniper] container.
+To target this environment,
+developers should compile their games in the
+[sniper SDK][],
+and use the Steamworks partner web interface to select the SLR 3.0 runtime.

 Older native Linux games normally run in an environment referred to as `Steam Linux Runtime 1.0 (scout)`, which is a